Where Does Our Water Come From

 source of water for wells and springs.
 Wells can be drilled into the aquifers and water can be pumped out to provide drinking water.

 Rain and snow melt eventually add water (recharge) into the porous rock of the aquifer.
 The rate of recharge is not the same for all

 aquifers though, and that must be considered when pumping water from a well.
 Pumping too much water too fast draws down the water

 in the aquifer and eventually causes a well to yield less and less water to run dry.
 In fact, pumping a well too fast can even cause another

 nearby well to run dry if both wells are pumping from the same aquifer.

 What is a Precious Resource

 Most people take water for granted.
-Many people assume that the water will always come out of their
+Many people assume that the water well always come

-- CLICK HERE to download the Public Water Systems Inventory Sheet
+- CLICK HERE to download the Public Water System Inventory Sheet

 - CLICK HERE to download the Public Water Systems & Bottled Water System Permit